The Hidden Costs of Building Your Own Data Masking tool

 Hidden Cost #6: Access Control and Purpose Limitation Are Hard to Retrofit

-Implementing this correctly requires identity-aware checks, purpose binding, and detailed logging across APIs, jobs, dashboards, and exports.
+Implementing access control correctly requires identity-aware checks, purpose binding, and detailed logging across APIs, jobs, dashboards, and exports.
 Many internal tools start as one-way masking systems and later attempt to add selective visibility.

 Retrofitting access control into a tool that wasn’t designed for it often leads to duplicated logic and inconsistent enforcement.
 What looked like a masking utility becomes a partial authorization system, without the architectural foundations to support it cleanly.